fernandoPalluzzi/tmsClassifier/README.md

 predicted <- tmsClassify(TMS)
 ```

+The input `TMS` object must be a data.frame containing TMS regression coefficients as columns and subjects as rows.
 In this example, we used estimated TMS regression coefficients from default data (object `tms.coef`).
-The user may generate a custom TMS coefficients matrix using `tmsClassifier` functions (see package documentation for details).
+The user may generate a custom TMS coefficients matrix using `tmsClassifier` functions (see below and package documentation for details).

 ## Input TMS data and imputation

-Package tmsClassifier uses a default TMS data format.
-Subject classification is based on three blocks of attributes: (i) TMS measures, (ii) diagnosis field (optional), and (iii) covariates (optional).
+The TMS regression coefficient matrix can be directly generated from TMS data and, optionally, subject covariates (e.g., age and sex).
+Package tmsClassifier uses a default TMS data format, including three blocks of attributes (columns): (i) TMS measures, (ii) diagnosis field (optional), and (iii) covariates (optional).
 The default dataset includes 4 TMS measures:
 - SICI-ICF (SICI: short-interval intracortical inhibition; ICF: intracortical facilitation) as the first 7 columns, taken at times (interstimulus intervals, ISI): 1, 2, 3, 5 ms (SICI) and 7, 10, 15 ms (ICF);
 - SAI (short-latency afferent inhibition).
 By default, they should be the 4 columns following SICI-ICF, taken at time steps (ISI): -4, 0, 4, 8 ms;